JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7897 days**.

-And here is a just a random fact -  **Certain female species of spiders such as the Australian crab spider, sacrifice their bodies as a food source for their offspring**.
+And here is a just a random fact -  **Passion fruits have a tranquilizing effect on the body**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)